Uttar Pradesh Police: Controversies and criticism of misconduct

 The Uttar Pradesh Police has an extensive history of police brutality, misconduct, and corruption, as well as discrimination on the basis of caste and religion.
+As of 2026, the Uttar Pradesh Police follows the colonial Police Act of 1861, which has led to these controversial implications.

 Corruption

 In 2007, 18,000 police officers were fired as they were hired despite being unqualified for the job.
 These new recruits were illiterates who bribed between ₹100,000 and ₹500,000 to cheat in the UP police entrance tests.

 In 2020, Uttar Pradesh government started an operation to screen allegedly corrupt police officials who will be forced to take retirement.

-Fake encounters
+Fake encounters and Brutality

 In 2018, India Today carried out an investigative piece reporting incidents of UP police framing innocent people and killing them in staged encounters for money and promotions.
 A sub-inspector had allegedly offered to gun down an innocent civilian for around Rs 8 lakh.
 Between 2015–2018, 211 complaints of fake encounters were filed in India out of which 39 were on UP police.
 In 2012, 17 UP police personnel were given life term for killing an incontinent 24-year-old man in a 1992 fake encounter and later they branded the victim as a terrorist.

+The Provincial Armed Constabulary of Uttar Pradesh Police was involved in the controversial Hashimpura massacre of 1987, in the aftermath of the riots in Meerut.
+In October 2018, 16 officials of the PAC found guilty for their involvement in the massacre were sentenced to life imprisonment by the Delhi High Court.

 On 10 July 2020, Uttar Pradesh police personnel were involved in the encounter of gangster and former BSP leader Vikas Dubey.
 Dubey was apprehended a day before near the Mahakaleshwar Jyotirlinga temple in Ujjain, Madhya Pradesh.
 The police vehicle taking him back to Uttar Pradesh was involved in a crash; seeing the opportunity, Dubey allegedly snatched a pistol from a policeman trying to fix a flat tire and tried to run away, before being killed by the Uttar Pradesh police.
 An earlier attempt to arrest Dubey resulted in the death of eight policemen, including a DSP rank officer.
 Through an investigation, call records showed that Dubey was in contact with multiple police personnel, who were acting as moles and leaked information to him.